 At this meeting, you will have the opportunity to learn more about Primo Water and our strategy and to receive our financial results for the 2022 fiscal year.
 The notice of meeting and proxy statement that accompany this letter describe the business to be conducted at the meeting.
-You should also have received a BLUE universal proxy card or voting instruction form and postage-paid return envelope, through which your vote is being solicited on behalf of the Company's board of directors (the "Board").
+You should also have received a BLUE proxy card or voting instruction form and postage-paid return envelope, through which your vote is being solicited on behalf of the Company's board of directors (the "Board").

 Your vote will be especially important at the meeting.
 One of the proposals to be voted on at the meeting is to elect ten directors, each to serve on the Board for a term that expires at the Company's 2024 annual meeting of shareowners, or until his or her respective successor is duly elected and qualified.
-As you may know, Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates-Timothy P. Hasara, Henrik Jelert, Derek R. Lewis and Lori T. Marcus (collectively, the "Purported Legion Nominees")-to the Board for election as directors at the meeting.
-The Company has informed Legion that the Purported Nomination Notice failed to comply with the Company's Amended and Restated By-Law No. 1 (the "Amended and Restated By-Laws") through material omissions and other deficiencies, including material omissions relating to certain prior or pending legal proceedings involving Mr. Jelert and Ms. Marcus (together, the "Rejected Legion Nominees").
-After careful review of Legion's supplement to its Purported Nomination Notice, the Board has determined to exercise its discretion and provide a limited waiver of the deficiencies in the Purported Nomination Notice with respect to Messrs.
-Hasara and Lewis (together, the "Allowed Legion Nominees").
-Accordingly, the Allowed Legion Nominees have been included on the Company's BLUE universal proxy card, whereas no proxies voted in favor of the Rejected Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
-The Board does NOT endorse any of the Purported Legion Nominees, and the presence of the Allowed Legion Nominees on the enclosed BLUE universal proxy card is NOT an approval of or comment on the fitness, character, suitability and other qualifications of the Allowed Legion Nominees.
-The Board urges you NOT to sign or return any proxy card or voting instruction form sent to you by or on behalf of Legion.
-If you have previously submitted a proxy card sent to you by or on behalf of Legion, you can revoke that proxy and have your shares voted for the Board's nominees and on other matters to be voted on at the meeting by completing, signing, dating and returning the enclosed BLUE universal proxy card or by following the instructions provided on the BLUE universal proxy card to submit a proxy over the Internet or by attending the meeting and voting your shares in person (virtually).
+As you may know, Legion Partners Holdings, LLC (collectively with its affiliates, "Legion") submitted documents to the Company purporting to provide qualifying and timely notice (the "Purported Nomination Notice") of an intent to nominate four candidates (collectively, the "Purported Legion Nominees") to the Board for election as directors at the meeting.
+The Company has informed Legion that the Purported Nomination Notice is invalid due to its failure to comply with the Company's Amended and Restated By-Law No. 1 (the "Amended and Restated By-Laws") through material omissions and other deficiencies.
+Any director nominations made by Legion will be disregarded and no proxies voted in favor of the Purported Legion Nominees will be recognized, be tabulated at the meeting or have any legal effect.
+The Board does NOT endorse any of the Purported Legion Nominees and urges you NOT to sign or return any proxy card or voting instruction form sent to you by or on behalf of Legion.
+If you have previously submitted a proxy card sent to you by or on behalf of Legion, you can revoke that proxy and have your shares voted for the Board's nominees and on other matters to be voted on at the meeting by completing, signing, dating and returning the enclosed BLUE proxy card or by following the instructions provided on the BLUE proxy card to submit a proxy over the Internet, or by telephone or by attending the meeting and voting your shares in person (virtually).

-You may receive proxy solicitation materials from Legion, including proxy statements and proxy cards.
+Despite the Board's determination that the Purported Nomination Notice is invalid, you may receive proxy solicitation materials from Legion, including proxy statements and proxy cards.
 The Board recommends that you disregard them.
-We are not responsible for the accuracy of any information provided by or relating to Legion or the Purported Legion Nominees contained in any proxy materials filed or disseminated by.

-or on behalf of, Legion or any other statements that Legion or its representatives have made or may otherwise make.
+We are not responsible for the accuracy of any information provided by or relating to Legion or the Purported Legion Nominees contained in any proxy materials filed or disseminated by, or on behalf of, Legion or any other statements that Legion or its representatives have made or may otherwise make.
 The Board, including all of its independent directors, strongly urges you NOT to sign or return any proxy card or voting instruction form sent to you by or on behalf of Legion.